ThunderKhan/ThunderKhan/README.md

 ## About me

-- ðŸ”¨ I build **developer tools, web applications, and learning-driven projects**.
+- I build **developer tools, web applications, and learning-driven projects**.
-- ðŸ§  I practise **data structures, algorithms, and competitive programming** to sharpen my problem-solving.
+- I practise **data structures, algorithms, and competitive programming** to sharpen my problem-solving.
-- ðŸ¤– I am building a strong foundation in **machine learning and data science**.
+- I am building a strong foundation in **machine learning and data science**.
-- ðŸŒ± I am learning how real software is designed, tested, documented, and maintained through **open source and personal projects**.
+- I am learning how real software is designed, tested, documented, and maintained through **open source and personal projects**.
-- âš™ï¸ I am especially curious about **compilers, developer tooling, AI-assisted software, and systems that make people more productive**.
+- I am especially curious about **compilers, developer tooling, AI-assisted software, and systems that make people more productive**.

 ## Featured projects